Why is North Carolina's 9th congressional district race still undecided?

 In an interview with Raleigh-based Spectrum News, Pittenger alluded to inconsistencies in the vote, saying there are "some pretty unsavory people, particularly in Bladen County.
 And I didn't have anything to do with them.
 Let me just leave it at that."

-The board’s chairman, Democrat Andy Penry, resigned on Saturday after tweeting disparaging comments about President Donald Trump, which critics said violated the law of showing political bias.
+The board’s chairman, Democrat Andy Penry, resigned on Saturday after tweeting disparaging comments about President Donald Trump, which critics said violated the law by showing political bias.

-The North Carolina Republican Party Executive Director Dallas Woodhouse said the party was “pleased” with Penry’s resignation “for gross violation of code of conduct.”
+The executive director of the North Carolina Republican Party, Dallas Woodhouse, said the party was “pleased” with Penry’s resignation “for gross violation of code of conduct.”